Baze History, Family Crest & Coats of Arms

 The surname Baze was first found in Austria, where the name Bez made a great early contribution to the feudal society of early of Europe.
 The name Bez became prominent in local affairs and branched into many houses which played important roles in the savage tribal and national conflicts which resulted as various groups sought to maximize their power and status in an ever changing territorial profile.

 Early History of the Baze family

-Another 296 words (21 lines of text) covering the years 1603 and 1606 are included under the topic Early Baze History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baze research.
+Another 159 words (11 lines of text) covering the years 1603 and 1606 are included under the topic Early Baze History in all our PDF Extended History products and printed products wherever possible.